A topic from the subject of Introduction to Chemistry in Chemistry.

 Introduction

 Chemistry is the study of matter and the changes it undergoes.
-It is a fundamental science that has applications in many fields, such as medicine, engineering, and materials science.
-Basic concepts and theories in chemistry provide the foundation for understanding how matter behaves and how it interacts with other substances.
+It is a fundamental science with applications in many fields, such as medicine, engineering, and materials science.
+Basic concepts and theories in chemistry provide the foundation for understanding matter's behavior and its interactions with other substances.

 Basic Concepts

-• Elements are the basic building blocks of matter.
+• Elements are the fundamental building blocks of matter.
 They cannot be broken down into simpler substances by chemical means.

-• Compounds are substances that are made up of two or more elements chemically combined.
+• Compounds are substances composed of two or more elements chemically combined.

 • Mixtures are combinations of two or more substances that are not chemically combined.